Madonna dell'Orto: Left of main Nave

-Madonna with Child (1480) Giovanni Bellini (stolen 1993).
+The organ over the entrance was built in 1878, and is one of the most powerful in Venice.

 Bell tower

 The bell tower, in brickwork, was finished in 1503.
 It has a square plan, with pilasters strips on the sides leading to the cell with circular mullioned windows.
 Four semicircular tympani divided the cell from the upper cylindrical tambour with an onion dome in Eastern style.

 On the sides are four statues of Evangelists of Pietro Lombardo's school; on the summit is a statue of the Redeemer, in white marble.
 The old bells, the largest being from 1424, were replaced in 1883.

+Restorations

+The church underwent three main restorations over the course of its existence.

+In 1399 because of a problem with the North end foundations, a new façade was built and the interiors were redecorated.
+The building was then used as a stable, hay and wine store, and later as a powder magazine.
+A poor restoration was carried out in 1841 under Austrian rule, and in 1912 and 1930-31 there were attempts to reverse this Austrian intervention.

+The most recent restoration was carried out following the 1966 flood, which greatly damaged the church.
+The side aisles were re-roofed and the old brickwork was replaced.
+The statues inside the church were cleaned and repaired, as well as the 19th century organ.
+The restoration works after the flood of 1966 and the new appearance of the building are described in the book Restoring Venice: The Church of the Madonna dell'Orto by Ashley Clarke and Philip Rylands.

+Recent Event

+In June 2025, a wedding party for the marriage of Jeff Bezos and Lauren Sánchez was held in the adjacent cloisters.